optimagic-dev/optimagic/docs/source/development/how-to.md

    ```

 1. If all tests and pre-commit hooks pass locally, you are ready to push your changes to
-   a new branch on the remote estimagic repository:
+   a new branch on the remote estimagic repository

    ```bash
    $ git push --set-upstream origin YOUR_BRANCH